uiceds/project-team-ads/manuscript.md

 To address this challenge, a machine learning (ML) framework can be employed to predict LWA concrete's mechanical properties, including compressive strength, tensile strength, and density.
 The development of user-friendly tools, leveraging these ML models, would facilitate iterative design optimization and trial-and-error experimentation for researchers working on specialized LWC mix designs.
 This predictive tool would not only streamline LWC mix design hence enhancing accuracy in mechanical property prediction but expedite the development of tailored LWC solutions for specific applications.
 By integrating ML and materials science, this innovative approach would overcome existing design complexities and unlock LWC's full potential.
 For the CEE-492 semester project, our team objectives are to develop and compare the performance of Artificial Neural Networks (ANN), Gaussian Process Regression (GPR), and Decision Trees in predicting the mechanical properties of Lightweight Concrete (LWC), specifically density, compressive strength, and tensile strength.
 Initially, relevant data from published online articles would be collected, followed by data preprocessing to ensure consistency and quality.
 Next, we identify 10 influential input parameters governing LWC mix design through a comprehensive literature review of the latest published review articles.
 An exploratory data analysis (EDA) is then conducted to uncover trends and relationships within the data.
 Subsequently, the preprocessed data is divided into training (~70-80%) and testing sets (~20-30%).
 The training data is then normalized and scaled to optimize model performance.
 Then the team aims to train the ANN, GPR, and Decision Tree models on the training data, fine-tuning hyperparameters through cross-validation and grid search.
 Model evaluation is performed on the testing data using the statistical performance indicators i.e., such as mean squared error (MSE), R-squared (R²), and mean absolute error (MAE).
 Finally, we compare the performance of the trained models and select the best-performing algorithm.
-The formulas for the performance metrics are mentioned below in [Table 1](#Table 1).
+The formulas for the performance metrics are mentioned below in Table @Table 1.
 </p>

 <p align="center" id="Table 1"><strong>Table 1.
 Mathematical formulation of the statistical performance indicators used in the report.</strong></p>